Blaisorblade/pdbp.github.io/index.md

 `trait Computation` exposes a *pointful* programming API for *library developers*.
 All it's capabilities are `private[pdbp]`.
-Pointful programming using `trait Computation` is *computation oriented* and *result binding* based.

 In a way computations generalize *expressions*.